Meleesha-Bahar/eclipse-cafe-project/README.md

 ---

+## 🗄 Database

+The application uses a structured MySQL database with the following tables:

+- **Menu Items** – Stores details of each café item (name, description, price, category)
+- **Orders** – Stores placed orders with user and item details
+- **Admin Accounts** – Stores credentials for admin access
+- **Contact Messages** – Stores messages sent through the contact form

+Sample data is included for testing and demonstration purposes.

+---

 ## ⚙️ Installation & Setup

 1. Clone the repository
-2. Import the SQL file into MySQL
+2. Import the provided SQL file into MySQL
 3. Configure database connection in PHP files
 4. Run using XAMPP or any local server environment